AmritSatpathy/AutoEmailReply/README.md

-#AutoEmailReply
+# AutoEmailReply
-This bot is used to read emails and classify them into positive or negative case and then send reply according to the user preferences
+This bot is used to read emails and classify them into positive or negative case and then send reply according to the user preferences created for my internship project